 Even if your bar appears minimalistic from the front, put a party in the back.
 A statement shelf, like this circular one, allows you to display all the pretty glassware you spent an arm and a leg renting.
 Plus: It's functional for the bartenders who are working so diligently to keep the drinks flowing!

 Bring the Outdoors In

 This is a cool idea if you want to bring the outdoors inside your tented celebration or ballroom affair.
 Most rental companies even have faux options if you're into the idea of building an entire hedge of greenery on your own.

-This one's for you if you're into putting your initials on the bar but not-so-much the wood in the previous photo.
 A monogram detail in the middle of the wedding bar lets everyone know exactly who they're celebrating while also looking fancy and elevated in pretty, gold script.